Dino4674/MVVMCoordinatorKit/README.md

 ## Main classes of interest:

-- `Coordinator` - encapsulates a particular flow of screens and its business logic
+- `Coordinator` (inherits from `BaseCoordinator`) - encapsulates a particular flow of screens and its business logic
 - `Router` - has a reference to `UINavigationController` and handles navigation logic (push/pop/present/dismiss)
 - `Screen` - a base `UIViewController` with its `ScreenModel`
 - `ScreenModel`